-Last May, Todd Smith and I rallied the Western Chugach for a relentless five days.
+Last May, Todd Smith and I skied the Western Chugach for a relentless five days.
 Keen for more, Todd brought along his friend Steve Copson and Steve's friend and Kurt Parker for a Valdez ski week.
 We chose late April when the snow is more stable and the heli/snowmachine frenzy has subdued.
 We had an awesome trip with a perfectly-meshed group, amazing north face powder, some corn and favorable weather.
 Thanks guys!

 Summiting Cracked Ice on our first tour.
 Kurt is a splitboarding powerhouse with faster transitions than us skiers.
 He redefined splitboarding for me.